yc5518/fiscal_year_calendar/README.md

 * Date range of each week for a fiscal year, which can be used as query parameters

 * Start/end date of a fiscal year

+## APIs

+* START_OF_WEEK
+    Options for start of a week, now only have options for Monday, Saturday and Sunday

+* getWeekOptions(startOfWeek, timezone, year)
+    startOfWeek is a option from START_OF_WEEK, which will be default to be Monday.

+* getTimezone(timezone)
+    It's just an encapsulation of moment.tz() from Moment.js for not necessarily importinm Moment.js.
+Parameter timezone is exactly the same to the one from Moment.js.